Math: Fractions and Decimals 111

 The number on the top of a fraction.
 The numerator indicates the number of parts of the whole.

 A mathematical action or process such as addition or subtraction.
 A mathematical equation can consist of multiple operations.

 A number that indicates part of a whole out of 100.
 Percentages are fractions in which the denominator is 100.

 The numerical value of a digit as determined by its position in a number.
 Place values are equal to multiples of ten.

 The dispersion of measurements or fineness of readings.
 More decimals in measurements indicate a need for higher precision.

 Having a constant amount in relation to another quantity.
 For two numbers to be proportional, as one number increases, the other should increase by an equal factor.

-When dividing one number into another, any left over amount that does not divide into the numerator.
+The value left after division.
 When converting improper fractions, remainders become the numerator of the fraction in the mixed number.